Most people are at war with themselves—and they don’t even know it.

 - We judge ourselves as morally weak because we feel frustrated and irritable instead of loving and generous.

-You wouldn’t judge other people for having brown hair, green eyes, or an alcoholic father because none of those thing are under their control.
+You wouldn’t judge other people for having brown hair, green eyes, or an alcoholic father because none of those things are under their control.

 So why are you judging yourself for how you feel when it’s not something you can control?!